latentPrion/zambesii/docs/uefi.md

 UEFI will loop through all known OS loaders.
 For each loader:
 * If loader calls Exit(), then UEFI moves on to next loader.
+* If a BOOT#### option returns with EFI_SUCCESS, then "platform firmware supports boot manager menu, and if firmware is configured to boot in an interactive mode, the boot manager will stop processing the BootOrder variable and present a boot manager menu to the user." (sec 3.1.1).
+* If neither of the above, then UEFI will loop through the next loader.
 * If all loaders call Exit(), I suppose that means the system has failed to boot.
+* If all possibilities are exhausted, then "boot option recovery must be performed" (sec 3.1.1).

 The __OS itself__ is expected to call `ExitBootServices()` when it's ready to take over control.